Is Conflict With Your Soulmate A Red Flag Or Do All Relationships Experience Power Struggles?

 What Happens When You’re Triggered?

-When you become triggered you are instantly less resourceful.
-That’s because you are no longer thinking calmly or logically.
-You are triggered into a fight/flight/freeze response and your big prefrontal cortex goes offline (like when your computer is no longer connected to the WiFi signal).
+When you become triggered, you’re instantly less resourceful.
+That’s because you’re no longer thinking calmly or logically.
+You’re triggered into a fight/flight/freeze response and your big prefrontal cortex goes offline (like when your computer is no longer connected to the Wi-Fi signal).

 When triggered your focus narrows and you become unable to think clearly about the situation.
 Your habitual strategies for survival kick in.
 You may even perceive your partner’s behavior as a threat to your own safety.

-In this state you are no longer the mature, centered adult you believe yourself to be.
-Instead, you are reacting from a wounded place and can potentially lash out or retreat looking for a way to feel safe or in control.
+In this state you’re no longer the mature, centered adult you believe yourself to be.
+Instead, you’re reacting from a wounded place and can potentially lash out or retreat looking for a way to feel safe or in control.

-The irony is that when you are triggered you are most likely to say and do things that can cause damage to the relationship.
-Being triggered is not a red flag that your relationship can’t survive, it is actually part of being human.
-It is the part of you that is wired in for your own survival, so it is better to make peace with it and understand its purpose.
+The irony is that when you’re triggered, you’re most likely to say and do things that can cause damage to the relationship.
+Being triggered is not a red flag that your relationship can’t survive, it’s part of being human.
+It’s the part of you that is wired in for your own survival, so it’s better to make peace with it and understand its purpose.